MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio-code.md

 1. Launch your app.

-1. Click the Start button to attach to the process and begin debugging.
+1. Click the **Start Debugging** button to attach to the process and begin debugging.

    ![Run and Debug](./media/attach-uwp.png)